Digital system equation

 ak and bp – coefficients;

-This equation is convenient to define discrete system and extract various characteristics.
-Number N defines discrete filter tap (Tap – A FIR “tap” is simply a coefficient/delay pair).
+This equation is convenient to define the discrete systems and extract various characteristics.
+Number N defines a discrete filter tap (Tap – A FIR “tap” is simply a coefficient/delay pair).

 Lets say we have digital filter made of one tap.